richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Coding is a common language of creation, iteration, logic, communication, exploration, and innovation for the twenty-first century.
 [1-2]

 A computer program is not a task that someone who knows how to code goes right into and writes simply because they know the language.
 The program is dependent on a problem to be solved.
 A programmer must know the logic and sequence of commands intended to be developed.
 The code is simply the wording telling the computer what to do.
 That communication ability is vital.
 [1-2]

+yet these new tools are digitally driven.
+Knowing the “maker’s language” today— digital tools that are increasingly driven by code—imbues the design professional with capacity beyond design skills that live only in the world of representational systems;[1-9]

 ### 计算性设计（computational design）
 The extraordinary palette of possibilities offered by new computational methods through geographically positioned modeling and its attributes will enable designers to access more readily a broader palette of options, questions, and solutions, responding physically and spatially to the specificity and inherent complexity of a place.
 This will also enable an entirely new form of ecology to arise and succeed, one that is much more imbedded in the cultural and topographical quality of each place.[1-1]